davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 az cosmosdb create --resource-group $RESOURCE_GROUP_COSMOS --name $ACCOUNT_NAME_COSMOS --kind MongoDB --locations regionName=$LOCATION_COSMOS
 ```

 This will take several minutes to spin up.
 When it is finished (you'll see a bunch of JSON indicating it's done) you can go into the portal and click on `Resource Groups` from the left hand side.
+Click on your resoruce group and look for your Cosmos DB account.

 While you wait for your Cosmos DB instance to spin up you can move on to the creation of the SQL Instance.